Idaho panhandle: Politics

 North Idaho leans Republican, as does the state as a whole.
 Latah County, home of the University of Idaho in Moscow, is the only one of the region's 10 counties that does not.
 While Bonner County is also strongly Republican, the tourist town of Sandpoint located in the county is somewhat more centrist.

-The Panhandle has traditionally been one of the strongest areas for Democrats in statewide elections, largely due to the unionized miners and a smaller Mormon population than Southern Idaho.
+The panhandle has traditionally been one of the strongest areas for Democrats in statewide elections, largely because of its unionized miners and a smaller Mormon population than Southern Idaho.
 However, it largely changed in the 1980s with the drop in silver prices, slump of metal markets, mine closures and passage of a right-to-work law.
 Additionally, the influx of conservatives from Southern California beginning in the 1970s, many of whom were retired LAPD officers who chose to move to Coeur d'Alene, also shifted the politics of the region.
-This intensified during the 2010s, with Democrats nationwide being perceived as too liberal.

 In the 1990 gubernatorial election, all counties were won by the incumbent Andrus, a popular moderate who easily won a fourth term.
 The Democratic nominee for Governor outperformed their statewide result in Northern Idaho in all elections from 1982 through 2006; Keith Allred received 30.9% in Northern Idaho vs. 32.9% statewide in 2010, A.J.
-Balukoff received 36.5% in Northern Idaho vs. 38.6% statewide in 2014, and Paulette Jordan received 34.6% in Northern Idaho vs. 38.2% statewide in 2018.
+Balukoff received 36.5% in Northern Idaho vs. 38.6% statewide in 2014, Paulette Jordan received 34.6% in Northern Idaho vs. 38.2% statewide in 2018, and Stephen Heidt received 16.8% in Northern Idaho vs. 20.3% statewide in 2022.
+Notably, anti-government activist Ammon Bundy came in second place with 20% of the vote in 2022.